Zeioth/fzf-kill/README.md

                       You can also pipe it from a file like fzf-kill --exclude=$(cat ~/.config/fzf-kill/my_excludes.txt)

-* --loop:             The program will stay open even after killing a program.
+* --loop              The program will stay open even after killing a program.

  * --fzf_default_ops  You can  use it to override the env var FZF_DEFAULT_OPTS.